VladyslavHuts/ai-interaction-library/ai-interaction-react/README.md

 Key Principles
 * Privacy-first — all processing happens in the browser
-* Modular — use only what you need (Camera, Voice, UI, Assistant)
+* Modular — use only what you need (CameraComponent, Voice, UI, Assistant)
 * React-native — built 100% on React + TypeScript with modern tooling
 * Framework-ready — future-proofed for integration with Vue, Angular, etc.